inviqa/hem/README.md

 # Installing & using

-Full instructions for installing and using hobo are available on the wiki at [https://github.com/inviqa/hobo-gem/wiki/User-guide].
-For information on the task DSL, see [https://github.com/inviqa/hobo-gem/wiki/Hobofile-DSL].
+Full instructions for installing and using hobo are available in the [User guide](https://github.com/inviqa/hobo-gem/wiki/User-guide).
+For information on the task DSL, see the  [DSL guide](https://github.com/inviqa/hobo-gem/wiki/Hobofile-DSL).

 If you have a working development configuration (and are using OSX / linux), you may skip reading those instructions and go straight to installing the gem: